Lady Lucinda Lambton

-Lady Lucinda Lambton, also known as Lady Lucinda Worsthorne (born 10 May 1943) is an English writer, photographer, and broadcaster on architectural subjects.
+Lady Lucinda Lambton (born 10 May 1943), also known as Lady Lucinda Worsthorne, is an English writer, photographer, and broadcaster on architectural subjects.

-Life
+Early life

 Lucinda Lambton was born in Newcastle upon Tyne, the eldest child of the Conservative defence minister Lord Lambton.
 The family lived in County Durham and London, where her sister Anne Lambton, later to become an actress, was born in 1954.

-Lambton spent six years at Queen's Gate School, London, then went to a finishing school in Florence, but she ended her education without gaining any qualifications and became a professional photographer working for various newspapers including the Evening Standard.
-Her first assignment was working for the historian Frank Atkinson who was collecting artefacts to form the basis of Beamish Museum in County Durham.
+Lambton spent six years at Queen's Gate School, London, then went to a finishing school in Florence, but she ended her education without gaining any qualifications and became a professional photographer working for various newspapers, including the Evening Standard.
+Her first assignment was working for the historian Frank Atkinson, who was collecting artefacts to form the basis of Beamish Museum in County Durham.

-Personal life
+Marriages

 On 16 January 1965, Lambton married Henry Mark Harrod, eldest son of Sir Roy Harrod.
 They were divorced in 1973.
-In January 1986 she married secondly Sir Edmund Cameron-Ramsay-Fairfax-Lucy, 6th Baronet, and divorced him in 1989.
-In May 1991 she married thirdly the journalist Sir Peregrine Worsthorne, and they stayed together until his death in October 2020.
+In January 1986, she married secondly Sir Edmund Cameron-Ramsay-Fairfax-Lucy, 6th Baronet, and divorced him in 1989.
+In May 1991, she married thirdly the journalist Sir Peregrine Worsthorne, and they stayed together until his death in October 2020.